taariq/Cosmos_Stargate/Stargate_Command_Meeting_063020.md

 * Integration process status

-**Ethan Buchman(Regen Networks):** We want to ship 0.39 as well-tested piece of software for the community.
+**Gregory Landua (Regen Networks):** We want to ship 0.39 as well-tested piece of software for the community.
 We have lots of coordination and synergy.
 It’s an ecosystem approach to testnets.
 We will test SDK upgrade with multiple chains participating together.
 We should have an in-depth in the process and harmonize.
 Let’s step back and engage with other ecosystem partners so that we can make sure the validates are not overloaded.
 Let’s create a coherent narrative of interchain upgrades.
 This is the first time we are approaching interchain upgrades.
 Ethan will be the point person on the testnet side.
 We want to do lots of good coordination and have a rhythm of things.
 Example: What would it look like for an incentivized testnet for the SDK?
 We don’t want an incentivized testnet.
 We also don’t want Regen to be carrying the incentive layer alone.
 Let’s seek strong synchronization.

 **Tess Rinearson(ICF/Tendermint Core):** Want to make sure the piece of the puzzle works well.

 **Zaki Manian(Iqlusion):** Primary need Starget focus: Reality is that no one conducts integration testing against anything other than a public testnet.
 We want to have a target for integration testing facilitation.
 We have lots of other needs & use cases.
 This will be a post-release testnet.
 We may want to do something like Regen has done on their testnets.

-**Ethan Buchman(Regen Networks):** 0.39 testnet first, then run a Stargate integration testnet.
+**Gregory Landua (Regen Networks):** 0.39 testnet first, then run a Stargate integration testnet.
 These are topics that require some deep conversation and multiple opinion.
 We should clarify scheduling and timing so we know what we test and when.

 **Zaki Manian(Iqlusion):** The project plan will lead to the governance proposal.
 The Hub will feel confident with the risks associated with the upgrade.